ADBeta/MIDIPad/README.md

 # MIDIPad

-(C++ Edition)
+### (c) ADBeta 2022 (C++ Edition)

-CURRENTLY BEING FINISHED
 MIDIPad is a simple MIDI drum machine for linux, using Launchpad, APC etc.
+It allows for MIDI Sequencer or Drum Machine modes, with multiple audio
+backends (?).

+Currently work in progress

 ## Description

-This program is a fast implimentation of a basic MIDI input/output drum machine.
-It is not intened to be fast, or particularly useful.

-Note: This is designed for linux specifically to make up for the lack of FLStudio or Ableton etc.
+Due to the lack of FLStudio and Abelton, others have made replacements or

-## Dependancies & How To Use

-You will need to copy some sample files to a directory called "samples" : kick.wav snare.wav hat.wav cowbell.wav crash.wav
+packages to fill the gap - None of the main ones are easy to use or simple,
+and some do not include the functionality I require and would like in my
+package.

+It will be able to do simple Drum Machine triggering audio samples, as well as
+time based sequencer functionality.
+Eventually I would like to build in a very
+higly integrated audio backend without different output APIs.

+I also would like to eventually create a linear expandable timebase to create
+tracks of arbitrary length with audio track drag and drop.
+Much like FLStudio.

+** This is just a hobby project.
+It may be slow to be developed and will not
+be particularly amazing compared to other projects **

 ## TO-DO

-Currently the program is only tested with the "AKAI APC Mini", the lighting commands may not work with other deivces, no guarantees are made it wil work at all for other devices

-Current very janky, and with limited functionality.
-Future revisions will have GUI modules, faster execution and more options, controls and functions (Revision 2 will be written in C++)

-Written by ADBeta
+##Changelog
+* 2.0.1 - Complete overhaul of systems and API calls.
+Finished some documentation.

+### Version 2.0.1

 ## Licence
 MIDIPad is under the GPL (GPL3.0), please see LICENCE for information